Stay Healthy: The Known and the Not-So-Known

-Overall health and health of the immune system specifically are often given minimal attention, although now evidence is surfacing that exercise and vitamin levels, as well as other health factors, can be crucial in determining how serious one’s illness is once infected with novel coronavirus.
+Overall health and health of the immune system specifically are often given minimal attention even though exercise and vitamin levels, as well as other health factors, can be crucial in determining how serious one’s illness is once infected with novel coronavirus i.e. COVID-19.

 So, here are some suggestions that are worth repeating, and some of which may be new to you, the reader.